ACollectionOfAtoms/mhd/src/pages/about/about.md

 # What can you expect from the MHD?

-The directory will be similar to a directory that you might visit to search for a place to eat nearby, or a reliable electrician.
-The MHD will allow you to search for a variety of mental health resources in one convenient location.
-The directory will also provide helpful, user-submitted reviews and feedback to accompany many of the organizations, companies or agencies that are listed.
+The MHD will be similar to a directory that you might visit to search for a place to eat nearby, or a reliable electrician.
+The directory will allow users to search for a variety of mental health resources in one convenient location.
+The directory will also provide helpful, user-submitted reviews and feedback to accompany many of the organizations, companies and agencies that are featured on the site.
 Here are just a few of the many resources that you can expect to find in the directory:

 * hospitals
 * addiction centers